 What remedy should Ofpra reject the asylum application?

-If you fail to comply with the deadline, your appeal will be deemed inadmissible and the prefect may notify you of a obligation to leave the territory (OQTF).
+If you do not meet the deadline, your appeal will be heard inadmissible and the prefect can notify you of a obligation to leave the territory (OQTF).

 Your appeal may be presented on free paper.
-It must comply with the following conditions:
+He must respect the whole the following conditions:

 • Be written in French

-• Contain your surname, first name(s), date and place of birth, nationality and domicile
+• Contain your surname(s), first name(s), date and place of birth, nationality and domicile

 • Be reasoned, i.e. state the circumstances that may affect Ofpra's rejection of your application